 Stumpf’s paintings, sculpture, and works on paper have been exhibited in 26 solo and 122 group exhibitions that include the Butler Institute of American Art, the Littleton Museum, Denver Community Museum, Boulder Museum of Contemporary Art, Foothills Art Center, Paris Gibson Square Museum of Art, and this summer, The Westmoreland Museum of American Art.
 The artist’s work has been juried into numerous exhibits by the likes of Jerry Saltz, senior art critic and columnist for New York magazine, Christoph Heinrich, Director of the Denver Art Museum, Jamie Sterns, writer and the curatorial director of Brooklyn’s Interstate Projects, and Taras Malta, Associate Director and current Acting Director of the University of Maryland Art Gallery.

 Designers, architects, institutions, and private clients have commissioned Stumpf to create signature works and currently her art resides in over 350 collections throughout the United States and abroad.
 Originally from Parma, OH the artist currently lives and works in Pittsburgh, PA.

-My art taps into mysterious and enchanted places including the dark secretive ones when making her art.
-There is something ancient and timeless by way of the symbolic.
-Self taught, I work intuitively with no sketching or planning, I have a compulsion to make intricate use of mixed media and found materials, creating on both intimate and physically massive scales.
+Stumpf wanders into mysterious and enchanted places – including the dark secretive ones when making her art.
+There is something ancient and timeless invoked by the abstract and symbolic work.
+Self taught, she works intuitively with no sketching or planning and has a compulsion to make intricate use of mixed media and found materials, creating on both intimate and large scales.